paras-jindal/paras-jindal/README.md

 # 💫 About Me:
 👋 Hey there!
-I'm [Your Name], a seasoned backend engineer with a strong technical background.
+I'm Paras Jindal, a seasoned backend engineer with a strong technical background.
 I specialize in developing scalable and efficient systems, leveraging my expertise in Python and relational databases.

-I have hands-on experience working with various technologies and frameworks, including MongoDB, Express.js, jQuery, Flutter, Node.js, and MongoDB.
+I have hands-on experience working with various technologies and frameworks, including MongoDB, Django, Express.js, jQuery, Flutter, Node.js MongoDB etc (rest is mentioned below).
 My problem-solving skills and ability to work both independently and collaboratively have been instrumental in delivering successful solutions.

 With excellent written and verbal communication skills, I thrive in team environments and enjoy tackling challenges head-on.
 My commitment to continuous learning and keeping up with the latest industry trends allows me to stay at the forefront of technology.